Travelling solo can be fun and Jeju makes it Stressful but Satisfying

 I chose to stay in Seogwipo-si as it is nearer to the scenic attractions.
 The various cities are quite well connected by public buses; Seogwipo-si is about an hour’s bus ride from the airport, and about 1.5 hours from Jeju-si.

-Another popular area is the Jungmun Tourist Resort Complex.
-This area is about 30 – 45 minutes away from Seogwipo-si and houses many of the upscale hotels and resorts like The Shilla, Lotte Hotel, Hyatt Regency etc. It’s easier to stay here as the hotel staff can speak English.
-The area is also pretty near the scenic attractions and even has its own stretch of beach – a good choice if you want a seaside holiday.
+Another popular area is the Jeju Jungmun Resort.
+This area is about 30 – 45 minutes away from Seogwipo-si and houses many of the upscale hotels and resorts like The Shilla Jeju, Lotte Hotel Jeju or the more affordable Benikea Jungmun Hotel.
+The top hotels here have staff who can speak English and the area is near the scenic attractions.
+There is a beach nearby and it’s perfect for a seaside holiday.
 However, there’s a good price to pay if you’d like to spend your vacation in the Jungmun area; hotel rates are very much comparable to those in major cities like Seoul itself.

 Of course, you can also choose to stay in the remote areas of Jeju Island since there are many minbaks (Korean guesthouses) scattered around.
 However, transportation might become a problem, well that is unless you choose to drive.